Sun 29.06.25

 Operatic favourites with the Chorus of English National Opera and the Hallé.

 Join the Chorus of English National Opera (ENO) for their first exciting concert in Manchester, performing in collaboration with the Halle Orchestra.
 Opera greats Verdi, Puccini and Britten all take centre stage in this unmissable concert conducted by Alpesh Chauhan.
-Featuring famous chorus numbers, iconic orchestral music and favourite arias, from La traviata to Gloriana and La boheme among many others, sung by Madeline Boreham and current ENO Harewood Artists Zwakele Tshabalala (TBC).
+Featuring famous chorus numbers, iconic orchestral music and favourite arias, from La traviata to Gloriana and La bohème among many others, sung by Madeline Boreham and Luis Gomes.

 You can attend this performance with a festival pass or a ticket for this performance.